 For example, Russia, as you could imagine, is a very different country from the United States or other Western countries.
-While it (like so many countries) is breaking onto the global stage – for better or worse – it still offers a more unfamiliar experience than your standard program in Western Europe.
+It's one of the most unique places to study abroad.
+While it (like so many countries) is breaking onto the global stage, it still offers a more unfamiliar experience than your standard program in Western Europe.
 If you decide to study abroad in a country “off-the-beaten path,” be sure you mentally prepare yourself by listening to the following words of advice on how to cope with culture shock.

 Learning the native language is a simple, yet incredibly effective way to adjust faster to any culture — say goodbye to playing bad charades with locals!
 Two of the most efficient ways to learn a country’s native language fast is by taking a foreign language class while abroad or by staying with a local family in a homestay.

 If you weren’t planning on taking a foreign language class, hop online and change your schedule ASAP.
 Just do it, a language class will be more immediately useful than that Econometrics class you signed up for.
 Plus, most universities will accept a language class as an elective credit, so you’ll be earning credits for college and showing the stages of culture shock who’s boss.

 It might seem counterintuitive to combat culture shock by putting yourself right in the thick of it, but hear us out.
 Not only will you have a “Mom away from Mom” and delicious home cooked meals (authentic channa masala, anyone?), but you’ll be given a safe space to carefully peel back the layers of this foreign, exciting, confusing, awesome culture as you explore one of the more unique places to study abroad.